Shane Bieber: 2024

+Toronto Blue Jays

+On July 31, 2025, the Guardians traded Bieber to the Toronto Blue Jays in exchange for Khal Stephen.
+At the time of the trade, Bieber had been working his way back from Tommy John surgery and had made four rehab starts in the minors.
+On August 22, Bieber was reinstated from the IL and made his debut for the Blue Jays against the Miami Marlins, pitching six innings, giving up one run, and striking out nine batters across 87 pitches.
+Bieber finished the season with a 4–2 record, a 3.57 ERA, and 37 strikeouts in 40&frac13; innings across seven starts.

+On October 28, Bieber made his first career World Series start in Game 4 against the Los Angeles Dodgers at Dodger Stadium, allowing just four hits and one run in 5&frac13; innings.
+The Blue Jays won the game, with Bieber registering the win.
+He pitched out of the bullpen in Game 7 of the World Series.
+With the score tied 4–4 in the top of the 11th, he allowed the go-ahead home run to Will Smith to give the Dodgers a 5–4 lead and eventual Championship victory.

 Personal life

-Bieber and longtime girlfriend, Kara, got engaged in July 2021.
+Bieber and his longtime girlfriend, Kara, got engaged in July 2021.
+They were married on January 21, 2023 in Malibu.
 During the baseball season, Bieber resides in Westlake, Ohio, a suburb of Cleveland.
 With the same last name as Canadian singer Justin Bieber, the Cleveland pitcher chose "Not Justin" as his nickname for Players Weekend in 2019.
 Justin was seen wearing a "Not Shane Bieber" jersey a few weeks later.
 Bieber later gifted Justin an Indians jersey.
 That same year, a Topps baseball card mistakenly called the pitcher "Justin" on the back of the card, with both Biebers joking about the mistake on Twitter.
+The two are not biologically related.